Presiding bishop: Community of Christ

 The Presiding Bishopric of Community of Christ, the second largest denomination, are the chief financial officers and trustees of the church.
 As such, they are trustees in trust for all church property, including local congregational facilities.
 They are responsible for the administration of the temporal affairs of the whole church.
 They lead the Order of Bishops in providing support and mentoring to the financial officers of congregations and mission centers.
 The Presiding Bishopric serves also as the presidency of the Aaronic priesthood and leads the Order of Bishops in providing support, training, and advocacy in empowering the Aaronic Ministers.
 They direct the stewardship education efforts of the church and lead financial development efforts with major donors.
 The Presiding Bishopric is a part of the World Church Leadership Council, along with the First Presidency and Council of Twelve Apostles.
 They also serve as members of the World Church Finance Board, which proposes budgets to the World Conference for approval.

-The current Presiding Bishop of the church is Stassi D. Cramm, with Steven E. Graffeo and Jeffrey A. Naylor as counselors.
-Cramm is also a member of the church's First Presidency.
+The current Presiding Bishop of the church is Ronald D. Harmon Jr., with Willem van Klinken and Carla K. Long as counselors.